 Nobody had to tell me “That’s perverted!” counter-emotional.
 Thanks to my background and upbringing, I managed that quite well on my own.
 I knew that others would label my sexual behavior as perverted.
 However, the first thing that came to mind when I heard the word was bad things.
 A sweaty bus driver who harasses school children.
 A disturbed teenager who tortures animals.
 Was I on the same level as such criminals?
 Just because I like role-playing games?

-Well, I knew that you could differentiate there.
-Nevertheless, the accusation against myself stood out like a pile of bulky waste in the hallway.
-It should finally be disposed of, but somehow I can’t get around to it and oh – maybe I can use the coasters again when visitors come.
-When friends and acquaintances joke about the perverted fetishists at wife swaps over a cup of coffee.
-And you’d rather smile innocently and nod than let on that you’ve already googled the sex toy from minute 78.
+Alright, I knew there was room for differentiation.
+Still, the accusation against myself lingered like a pile of junk in the hallway.
+It needed to be cleared out, but somehow, I never got around to it, and—oh well—maybe I’ll need those coasters again when guests come over.
+When friends and acquaintances joke about the “perverted Fetishists” on “Frauentausch” (a German TV-Show, can be translated as “Wife Swap”) over a cup of coffee.
+And it’s easier to just smile innocently and nod rather than let on that you’ve already googled the sex toy from minute 78.

 As much as I enjoyed learning to understand my inclinations and discovering BDSM for myself, I often labeled myself as “kinky”.
 Maybe because I didn’t have another word for it.
 Maybe because, like Fat Amy, I preferred to do it myself before someone else did it.
 Then I would have responded to the “You’re a pervert!” replies: “Yes!
 I know.
 And I think it’s great.”
 But the bitter aftertaste of being abnormal remained.